 Can a balance transfer affect my credit score?

 Yes.
-A “hard pull” on your credit report is part of how a provider determines whether to take you on as a borrower, so merely applying for a balance transfer card can shave anywhere from 5 to 20 points off your score.
+A “hard pull” on your credit report is part of how a provider determines whether to take you on as a borrower, so applying for a balance transfer card can reduce your score.
 To minimize hard pulls, narrow down your options to only those cards you’re highly eligible for.

 Other factors that affect your credit score are related to the card itself, including the total amount you’re transferring, your new available credit limit and whether your transferred balances will pay off a debt or account in full.